 Some cat parents might initially think that only outdoor cats can get fleas, but this isn’t the case!
 Yes, indoor cats can get fleas, too.
 Even if your cat doesn’t go outside, fleas can make their way into your home in many ways.
 If you have other pets, such as a dog that goes outside, fleas can hitch a ride on your dog and bring them in the house.
 Plus, even indoor cats need to go outside of the house sometimes for veterinarian appointments, grooming appointments, or travel needs.
 These outdoor exposures can increase the risk that your cat gets fleas, even if they stay in their cat carrier the whole time.
 Even you can bring fleas into the house without knowing!

 Where you live can have an impact on the chances of your cat getting fleas, as well.
 Fleas run much more rampant in warm, humid areas compared to areas that are hot and dry or that have cold winters.
 If you live in an area with a high prevalence of fleas and ticks, talk to your vet about flea prevention strategies for your indoor cat.

 Most vets recommend flea treatments for both indoor and outdoor cats because not only do they prevent fleas, but most choices also prevent other parasites like ticks, heartworm, roundworm, and tapeworm in cats.
 These all-in-one solutions are easy to apply and help protect your kitty from an unwanted flea population settling into its fur.

 Here are a few of the most common types of flea treatment options for cats:

 Oral Flea Medications

-Oral flea medications are pills or tablets that you give your cat monthly to prevent fleas from the inside out.
+Oral flea medications are pills or tablets that you give your cat to prevent fleas from the inside out.
 They work because the medication that your cat ingests is then transferred to any fleas that bite your cat.
 Inquire with your veterinarian if you can get an oral flea medication subscription, just like you do for your health monitoring kitty litter.